Shift Symmetries and AdS/CFT

-We will see that the remnant of this shift symmetry in alternate quantization shows up as logarithms in the correlators in position space, which break conformal symmetry.
+This gauging of the shift symmetry in alternate quantization shows up as logarithms in the correlators in position space, which break conformal symmetry.
 These are analogous to the logarithms that appear in the scalar field 2-point function for a free massless scalar in $d=2$.
-We are led therefore to interpret the shift symmetry as being gauged, so that only operators invariant under the shift symmetry are true operators in the theory.
+The logarithms lead us to interpret the shift symmetry as being gauged, so that only operators invariant under the shift symmetry are true operators in the theory.
 The basic invariant operator is the boundary value of the shift symmetric field strength tensor \eqref{shifsymfeste} made from $k+1$ symmetrized derivatives of the field.
 Taking the derivatives to form the field strength, the logs in the position space correlator of the original spin $s$ weight $-k-s$ field go away, and the correlator takes the proper conformally invariant form for a field of spin $s+k+1$ and dimension $1-s$.

 This all goes through straightforwardly when $d$ is odd.
 When $d$ is even, there are logarithmic terms in the near-boundary expansion of the shift symmetric field.
 These give additional difficulties in interpreting the alternate quantization, which we discuss but do not fully resolve.